LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-18-rustlings-conversions.md

 They are used to convert (*mutable*) *reference-to-reference*.

-Nothing much to say about exercise itself...<br>
+Nothing much to say about the exercise itself...<br>
 You just put `<T: AsRef<str>>` into function signature.

 ```rust